agis85/multimodal_brain_synthesis/README.md

 exp.run(data)
 ```

+The code is written in [Keras] and expects image_data_format to be set to channels_first.

 ## Data

 The sources used to evaluate our methods are brain data from [ISLES] and [BRATS] challenges, as well as the [IXI] dataset.